cfpb/development/standards/markup.md

 ### Other
 - Don't omit optional closing tags (e.g. `</li>` or `</body>`).
-- Use closing tag comments, like `<!-- /.element -->`, sparringly.
-These add to page load time and overuse counter-acts their purpose
+- Use closing tag comments, like `<!-- /.element -->`, sparingly.
+These add to page load time and overuse counter-acts their purpose.
 - Don't set `tabindex` manually; rely on the browser to set the order.